mui/mui-x/docs/data/data-grid/events/events.md

 # Data grid - Events

-<p class="description">Subscribe to the events emitted by the data grid to trigger custom behavior.</p>
+<p class="description">You can subscribe to the events emitted by the data grid to trigger custom behavior.</p>

 ## Subscribing to events